bnwolford/BDSI/QandA.md

 **Q:** How to open .bim files?
 **A:** You can use `less <file.bim>` to view the .bim file.

 **Q:** How to efficiently cut and paste columns between tables.
 **A:** There are many ways to do this.
 One option is to open each table in R and use dplyr to manipulate the columns to a data frame format of your choice.
-You can also use a combination of command line tools `cut` and  `paste`.
+You can also use a combination of command line tools like `cut` and  `paste`.